-However, thanks to the President, bi-partisan support in Congress, and the support of Veterans Service Organizations (VSOs) and other stakeholders, those days will soon be behind us.
-On August 23, 2017, the President signed the Veterans Appeals Improvement and Modernization Act of 2017 – one of the most significant statutory changes to affect us in decades.
+However, the current process is changing.
+On August 23, 2017, the President signed the Veterans Appeals Improvement and Modernization Act of 2017.
+This is one of the most significant statutory changes for Veterans in decades.

-We began the 18-month implementation of the new process immediately after the bill became law.
-The law will create a new system featuring three review options for VA's decisions on benefit claims:
+We began the 18-month implementation process as soon as the bill became law.
+The law creates a new system with three review options:

 Under the new framework, Veterans may choose the option that meets their needs.
 This new framework will reduce the time it takes to process, review, and make a final determination, all while ensuring Veterans receive a fair decision.
 Additionally, the new framework includes safeguards to ensure claimants receive the earliest effective dates possible for their claims.